Samsung/tizen-docs/docs/application/dotnet/guides/nui/flex-layout.md

 The `FlexAspectRatio` property is defined as the ratio between the width and the height of a node, for example, if a node has an aspect ratio of `2`, then its width is twice the size of its height.

-The `FlexAspectRatio` property has the following properties:
+The `FlexAspectRatio` property has the following characteristics:

  - Accepts any floating-point value greater than `0`.
 The default value is undefined.
  - Has a higher priority than `FlexGrow` property.